 The thorough research in the report link above: “This is The Way God Made Me” should be more than enough!
 However it is delightful to see gay activists themselves being honest enough to tell the truth, “No one is born gay, the idea is ridiculous!” – Camille Paglia.

 One gay activist recently said: “We don’t care that we are not born gay!
 We love our gayness!
-We love our sin!
 Get over it Christian homophobes, deal with it and tolerate it already!”

 I think it is time to tell the truth loudly!
 You have been lied to America!

-Not only does Camille Paglia, speak the truth, but there is the recent work done by Dr. Lisa Diamond!
-My friend Karen Booth wrote an excellent post and I share it here:
+Not only does Camille Paglia, speak the truth, but there is the recent work done by Dr. Lisa Diamond, another lesbian leader.
+My friend Karen Booth wrote an excellent article and posted on her blog, and I share it below the two excellent videos:

 Dr. Lisa Diamond